Where'd all that hair go?

 I've learned that families break and grow

 I hope the sentiment of the last line is true for me and for the members of my family.
-The challenges of change is always painful for the children of divorce, but the parents can minimize the damage by remaining respectful, supportive of each other, and cognizant of the needs of the children in the separation process.
+The challenges of change are always painful for the children of divorce, but the parents can minimize the damage by remaining respectful, supportive of each other, and cognizant of the needs of the children in the separation process.
 I am proud to say that my kids' mom and I have learned how to co-parent through communication, compromise, and mutual respect.
 Even though it wasn't enough to save my marriage, forgiveness plays an important role in a successful post-marriage family life.
+We also have established a routine that involves joint custody both physically and legally.
+Summers are the time for me to become the custodial parent, and I try to provide activities and structure for my children that help build a positive relationships and teach about the world while getting physically active.

 I am still searching for that special person with whom I can share my life's experiences.
-Teresa has found someone, and while she enters a new phase in her life, I will learn how to become the father of children of a blended family.
+My ex-wife has found someone, and while she enters a new phase in her life, I will learn how to become the father of children of a blended family.
 Being single in today's world of Internet dating as an adult in one's mid-to-late 40s sometimes feels like the Carbon Leaf CD title: "Love, Loss, Hope, Repeat."
 But each time I meet someone, I feel as though I have made a new friend, and I learn quite a bit about myself, so there is only hope to be gained through that process.
 One day, I will meet a special person again, though I can't say getting married again is a certainty.
 I will leave all that up to God because He is the author of life and the source of all love.
 Maybe that will be the next time I write about "my miracle."

 Interests and Pastimes